What we preach to our team is that our clients need to be cared for.

 Lead Carpenter

-“It’s the details that go into it, and it is those challenging details that make the end product so much more rewarding.”
+“It’s the details that go into it, and it is those challenging details that make the end product so much more rewarding.

 With his dad being a General Contractor, Matt is no stranger to the construction field.
 In 2014, he got his official start in the industry.
-Read More
+About eight years later, Matt joined Ben Quie and Sons as Lead Carpenter and earned the nickname “Fast Eddy.”

 Favorite Tool: Although detailed work is rewarding, life’s all about balance.
 That’s why a Sawzall is Matt’s favorite tool.
-There’s something liberating about the demo process.
-You can let loose and quickly get done what needs to be done.

 Lead Carpenter